Dr. Anne Cunningham - The Effects of Learning to Read On Children's Minds

 David Boulton: Well, the orthographic reform folks have mapped out 1,100 combinations between letters and sounds, 300 or so in common use.
 Three hundred combinations in the ways letters can map to sounds.
 Three hundred ways that we can spell forty-four sounds with twenty-six letters!
 It’s a pretty amazingly messy system.

-Dr. Anne Cunningham: Well, in a way that’s why in teaching children to read giving them constrained sets is very important.
-So that if you look at the curriculum of children in kindergarten, first and second grade, with certain good basal programs they only have children having to interact with only some of these mappings and that builds for the next layer.
+Dr. Anne Cunningham: Well, in a way that’s why in teaching children to read, giving them constrained sets is very important.
+So that if you look at the curriculum of children in kindergarten, first, and second grade; with certain good basal programs, children only have to interact with some of these mappings and that builds for the next layer.

 David Boulton: I’ve looked at those lists and I think that’s generally true.
 I see where you’re going with that and there is an attempt to minimize the amount of ambiguity the child’s dealing with and create this kind of stairway in to the vocabulary list.